nnnnnzo/AudioFileTranslator/README.md

 ![AFT Base ScreenShot](https://raw.githubusercontent.com/nnnzo/Ressources/master/img/Capture%20d%E2%80%99e%CC%81cran%202020-08-02%20a%CC%80%2012.28.09.png)

 PS: The audio used in the screenshot is not really appropriate, it is made to learn the pronunciation of French words; hence the errors towards the end of the translation.

+## License

+This AFT framework (wich contains AFT Engine and AFT One) is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details